 - Reduce the oven to 350 degrees.

-- Cut tomatoes in half, drizzle with olive oil and season with salt and pepper.
+- Drizzle tomatoes with olive oil and season with salt and pepper.

-- Bake cut side facing up until tomatoes begin to shrivel and become juicy.
+- Bake until tomatoes begin to shrivel and become juicy.

 - Top with the roasted tomatoes and more Parmesan cheese, salt and pepper if desired.